-"Median income" means the median income by household size for the applicable county, as adopted annually by the Court, COAH, or a successor entity.
+"Median income" means the median income by household size for the applicable county, as adopted annually by the Department.

 "Moderate-income household" means a household with a total gross annual household income in excess of 50 percent but less than 80 percent of the median household income.